BloomTech-Labs/deprecated-Express_Groomer-TeamB-FE/README.md

     2. Customer facing Groomer profile, which will pull from the database the information the groomer has entered.
     3. Actual search bar which brings up relevant cards.
 From these cards the customer may choose to view the full customer facing Groomer Profile.

-* **Changes:** This team built on the original team's basic rendering of the all of the above features, and made improvements:
+* **Further Notes:** This team built on the original team's basic rendering of the all of the above features, and made improvements:
     1. A groomer dashboard feature with tabs (using an Ant Design component) was implemented.
 The Groomer Profile takes up one of the tabs.
         - Three forms may be used to add general information, Groomer hours, and a list of services and prices.
         - Services are populated in a drop down menu from the back end to prevent duplications, user error, etc. The groomer can choose what price they will charge for a service if they add it to their profile.
 If a groomer has specialized services they want to add they are free to describe them in a general about section.
 The dropdown services menu is currently populated via a seeded table on the backend.